-During my undergraduate degree in Geophysics, I was able to study a wide range of topics from fluid flow to impact cratering.
-The topic that interested me most was learning about the large scale structures processes inside the deep Earth.
+During my undergraduate degree in Geophysics, I was able to study a wide range of topics from pore-scale fluid flow to impact cratering.
+Of all these, the topic that interested me most was learning about the large scale structures processes inside the deep Earth.
 Being so enigmatic and unknown, I was driven to find out more about the area.
-Using seismology is the major way we observe these structures and the structures of the Earth, fortunately I was able to do my master's project in the field I found so interesting by analysing the Earth's inner core using waves generated by earthquakes (Title: P′P′ Analysis of Anisotropy in the Earth's inner core.
-I thoroughly enjoyed my master's project because of this, I searched for PhDs in a similar field and was fortunate enough to be offered a PhD scholarship at Leeds.
+Using seismology is the major way we observe structures inside the Earth and aids other fields by providing these observations, fortunately, I was able to do my master's project in the field I found so interesting by analysing the Earth's inner core using waves generated by earthquakes (Title: P′P′ Analysis of Anisotropy in the Earth's Inner Core).
+I thoroughly enjoyed my master's project.
+Because of this, I searched for PhDs in a similar field and after much time and effort was offered a PhD scholarship at Leeds.
 I am part of the Leeds-York NERC Doctoral Training Partnership (DTP), 2017 cohort and am currently the geosphere student representative.
 Whenever possible, I am involved in some type of science outreach including Pint of Science, the after-school science club and PubHD.

 Ward, J. Nowacki, A. Rost, S. 'Sharp Velocity Gradients in the Earth's Lowermost Mantle Resolved by Wavefield Effects of Multipathing'.
 Poster Presentation at the Study of the Earth's Deep Interior (SEDI) Meeting, Edmonton, Canada, July 2018.

 Day, E. A., J. A. Ward, I. D. Bastow, and J. C. E. Irving.
 'Inner Core Imaging Using P'P'.'
 In AGU Fall Meeting Abstracts.
 2016.